HB-1603

 Enforcement Authority

-The Attorney General has authority to initiate proceedings and exercise powers under the Fair Business Practices Act of 1975 (Part 2 of Article 15 of Chapter 1 of Title 10) relating to violations or potential violations of this article.
-A performer who is aggrieved by a violation may bring a private civil action.
-Courts may grant injunctive relief to an individual aggrieved by a violation.
+The Attorney General has authority to initiate proceedings and exercise powers under Part 2 of Article 15 of Chapter 1 of Title 10 (the Fair Business Practices Act of 1975) for violations of this article.
+A performer aggrieved by a violation may bring a private civil action.
+Courts may grant injunctive relief to an aggrieved individual.

 Penalties

-Aggrieved performer may recover actual damages, equitable relief including injunction or restitution of money and property, punitive damages, reasonable attorney's fees and costs, and any other relief which the court deems proper.
-Courts may also grant injunctive relief independently.
-No statutory minimum or per-violation amount is specified.
-Punitive damages are available without proof of actual monetary harm.
+Aggrieved performer may recover actual damages, equitable relief including injunction or restitution of money and property, punitive damages, reasonable attorney's fees and costs, and any other relief the court deems proper.
+No statutory minimum is specified.
+Punitive damages do not require proof of actual monetary harm.

 Who Is Covered